MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/d-network-topology-and-connectivity.md

 ***Design recommendations***

-- Use Azure Private DNS for name resolution within Azure Virtual Networks.
+- Use Azure Private DNS for name resolution within Azure virtual networks.

-- Auto-registration should be enabled for Azure DNS to automatically manage the life cycle of the DNS records for the Virtual Machines deployed within a Virtual Network.
+- Autoregistration should be enabled for Azure DNS to automatically manage DNS record lifecycles for the Virtual Machines deployed within a Virtual Network.

 - Use a virtual machine as a resolver for cross-premises DNS resolution with Azure DNS.